Important Notice for All F-1 Status Students

 What does the health insurance for CCSF F1 visa students cover

-The policy provides excellent benefits, including a generous maximum benefit per Injury or Sickness of $250,000 per year and 100% coverage for most physician and clinic/hospital services within network, minus a co-pay, if applicable.
-You may be exempt from the $20 co-payment to a doctor's office IF you first seek medical care from CCSF Student Health Services (located in HC-100 on the Ocean Campus).
-If CCSF Student Health Services refers you to a doctor, your $20 co-payment should be waived and paid for by Blue Cross Blue Shield.
-If you go directly to a doctor without first seeing a clinician at Student Health Services, a $20 co-payment is required to see a doctor.
-A $20 co-payment is always required to go to Urgent Care a $50 co-payment is required for a visit to a hospital, and there is a $100 co-payment if you go to an emergency room.
+The policy provides excellent benefits, including a generous maximum benefit per Injury or Sickness of $250,000 per year and 90% coverage for most physician and clinic/hospital services within network, minus a co-pay, if applicable.
+A $20 co-payment is required to see a doctor.
+A $20 co-payment is always required to go to Urgent Care a $50 co-payment is required for a visit to a hospital, and there is a $250 co-payment if you go to an emergency room.

 Where can I find more information?

-Specific information on the Ascension Benefits and Insurance Solutions Inc. policy that has been chosen for CCSF F-1 visa students is available online at www.4studenthealth.com/ccsf for students in the Academic Credit Program, and www.4studenthealth.com/ccsf.ccsfiep for students in the Intensive English Program (IEP).
+Specific information on the Relation Insurance policy that has been chosen for CCSF F-1 visa students is available online at www.4studenthealth.com/ccsf for students in the Academic Credit Program, and www.4studenthealth.com/ccsf.ccsfiep for students in the Intensive English Program (IEP).
 Please read the brochure carefully in order to understand which illnesses and injuries are covered and which are not; those not covered are called "exclusions".
 There are many terms, such as "exclusions" that are used when discussing insurance.